opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-json.md

   - path is an existing array not empty - the value are added to the array's tail
   - path not found - the value are added to the root of the json tree
   - path is an existing array is empty - create a new array with the given value
+  - json_append is identical to json_extend function except that it does not flatten given arrays before appending them.

 Example: